otacke/udacity-machine-learning-engineer/submissions/capstone_proposals/sales_prediction_for_games.md

 Well, I browsed the web for some more data sets and found something that would be interesting for me, that might have an appropriate level of difficulty, and that doesn't require too much domain knowledge.

 ### Domain Background
-_(approx. 1-2 paragraphs)_

-_In this section, provide brief details on the background information of the domain from which the project is proposed.
-Historical information relevant to the project should be included.
-It should be clear how or why a problem in the domain can or should be solved.
-Related academic research should be appropriately cited in this section, including why that research is relevant.
-Additionally, a discussion of your personal motivation for investigating a particular problem in the domain is encouraged but not required._

 One of the first video games that I have ever played was [Munchkin](https://en.wikipedia.org/wiki/Munchkin_(video_game)).
 It was released in 1981 when the video game industry was still in its infancy.
 Today, it is a multi-billion dollar business.
 In 2014 in the U.S. alone, 155 million people played video games (cmp.
 [Entertainment Software Association, 2015](http://www.theesa.com/wp-content/uploads/2015/04/ESA-Essential-Facts-2015.pdf), p.
 2).
 In total, they spent 15.4 billion US dollars (cmp.
 [Entertainment Software Association, 2015](http://www.theesa.com/wp-content/uploads/2015/04/ESA-Essential-Facts-2015.pdf), p.
 12).

 In an industry, success is not only measured in good critics, but the amount of money earned.
 In order to make decisions about future productions, publishers may want to predict the sales figures which they can expect after a new game has been released.
 Those decisions could possibly be based on historical data and a suitable regression model.
 For instance, we could hypothesize that good scores in reviews correlate positively with high sales figures.
 Also we could assume, that those reviews can help us to project future sales.
 In fact, the general plausibility of this approach has been investigated and proven for the movie picture industry a decade ago: "Online movie reviews are available in large numbers within hours of a new movie’s theatrical release.
 Their use, thus, allows the generation of reliable forecasts much sooner than before." ([Dellarocas, Zhang & Awad, 2007](http://onlinelibrary.wiley.com/doi/10.1002/dir.20087/abstract), p.
 39).
 For the video game industry, [Beaujon (2012)](https://www.few.vu.nl/nl/Images/werkstuk-beaujon_tcm243-264134.pdf) developed a third-degree polynomial formula for predicting sales from historical data - basically manually using a spreadsheet.
 I would like to search for a better solution using a suitable machine learning algorithm, more features and more data.

 ### Problem Statement
-_(approx. 1 paragraph)_

-_In this section, clearly describe the problem that is to be solved.
-The problem described should be well defined and should have at least one relevant potential solution.
-Additionally, describe the problem thoroughly such that it is clear that the problem is quantifiable (the problem can be expressed in mathematical or logical terms) , measurable (the problem can be measured by some metric and clearly observed), and replicable (the problem can be reproduced and occurs more than once)._

 The earlier a video game company knows how many copies it can expect to sell of a game, the earlier it can estimate the revenue and the earlier it knows whether the game will be a financial success or not.
 For example, a decision about starting the production of a sequel or the production of a port to a different platform might depend on this information.
 In consequence, early knowledge about the sales figures can speed up the decision process.

 The problem can clearly be "measured", because the success of a video game can be expressed in sales volume or revenue if the retail price is known.
 Also, it should be possible to create a regression model that takes input data and transforms those to a prediction of revenue.
 Since there are no random parameters involved, the results will also be reproducible given the same model and the same input parameters.

 ### Datasets and Inputs
-_(approx. 2-3 paragraphs)_

-_In this section, the dataset(s) and/or input(s) being considered for the project should be thoroughly described, such as how they relate to the problem and why they should be used.
-Information such as how the dataset or input is (was) obtained, and the characteristics of the dataset or input, should be included with relevant references and citations as necessary It should be clear how the dataset(s) or input(s) will be used in the project and whether their use is appropriate given the context of the problem._

 There are at least two relevant datasets that I'd like to use for creating a regression model for predicting the sales figures of a video game.

 - [Video Game Sales with Ratings](https://www.kaggle.com/rush4ratio/video-game-sales-with-ratings):